+A number of indigenous communities are practicing and relying on traditional sealing (harp seal, ringed seal, northern fur seal).
+The potential decrease in population of these species, as well as shift of rookeries can have a negative impact on both cultural and economic parts of lives of indigenous societies.
+Though most of seal products (such as pelt, meat, oil) are produced and delivered to the market by commercial undertakings, some are harvested by private seal hunters for local consumption or for sale.

-The latest impact to fishing boats by for example fouling of propellers or cooling systems leading to mechanical problems, navigational hazards and costs associated to repairs and down time and is a common potential impact with the whole of the shipping sector.
-The extent of this impact needs special consideration in the Arctic because exceptionally harsh and hazardous sailing conditions and the difficulty of rescue operations which may lead to additional hazard to human lives.
+The impact of plastic to boats by, for example, fouling of propellers or cooling systems leading to mechanical problems, navigational hazards, and costs associated with repairs and down time and is a common potential impact with the whole of the shipping sector.
+The extent of this impact needs special consideration in the Arctic because damage to vessels with these exceptionally harsh and hazardous sailing conditions coupled with the difficulty of rescue operations here may present an additional hazard to human lives.

 Plastic pollution has direct and indirect effects on the physical and mental health of those living and/or visiting coastal areas (Wyles et al., 2016).
 Some of these effects are linked to the aesthetic value of coastal and marine ecosystems such that visitors may be discouraged from frequenting unsightly locations where plastics litter the shorelines (GESAMP, 2016).
-This may be especially true for the Arctic where one of the main appeals for visitors is the pristine character of the environment, appeal which is easily worn down by visually explicit pollution like accumulation of debris on a barren coastline.
-The additional token marketed with the pristine environment is the possibility of enjoying from the observation of emblematic fauna linked to specific Arctic biodiversity, and in particular large fauna like cetaceans, seals polar bears and birds.
-In this case, even if the impact at the ecological level would be low because of relative low incidence, the witnessing and echoing by the media of animal suffering caused by marine plastic pollution on a single individual can have detrimental effects on the perception of the pristine nature and emblematic biodiversity of a tourist destination.
+This may be especially true for the Arctic where one of the main appeals for visitors is the pristine character of the environment, appeal which is easily worn down by visually explicit pollution such as the accumulation of debris on a barren coastline.
+The additional draw marketed with the pristine environment is the possibility of observing emblematic fauna linked to specific Arctic biodiversity, and in particular large fauna like cetaceans, seals, polar bears and birds.
+In this case, even if the impact at the ecological level were low because of relative low incidence, witnessing the suffering caused by marine plastic pollution on a single individual can have detrimental effects on the perception of the pristine nature of a tourist destination.
 The incipient and growing Arctic tourism and recreation sector may be affected if people are discouraged from visiting areas that are impacted.

-An economic cost that is already occurring is the cost of cleaning up Arctic shores which is normally born by the public sector, civil society and individual citizens.
+An economic cost that is already occurring is that of cleaning up Arctic shores, something which is normally born by the public sector, civil society and individual citizens.
 Information on clean-up programs will be provided in the next sub-section but the information on the economic cost of beach clean-up is unfortunately not available for the Arctic.

-To our knowledge, the MARP project (www.marp.no) is the only existing effort devoted to the assessment of socio-economic costs of marine plastic pollution in the Arctic and should produce some results on that during the coming 2 years.
+To our knowledge, the MARP project (www.marp.no) is the only existing effort devoted to the assessment of socio-economic costs of marine plastic pollution in the Arctic and should produce some results by 2020.

 4. Response and Monitoring

-This subsection will collect information on solutions and actions aimed at curbing plastic pollution in the Arctic marine environment and the monitoring of the evolution of effective evaluation.
+[This subsection will collect information on solutions and actions aimed at curbing plastic pollution in the Arctic marine environment and the monitoring of the evolution of effective solutions.]

 Arctic Actions and Solutions

-As Section II will already include detailed information on existing or developing governance and regulations, and in order to avoid duplication, this section will be mostly focused on documenting implemented or planned action and solutions.
+[As Section II will already include detailed information on existing governance and regulations, and in order to avoid duplication, this section will be mostly focused on documenting implemented or planned action and solutions.
 It will address actions and solutions driven by public and private actors rooted (or not) in existing regulations.
 Actions and solutions will be split into pollution prevention, pollution reduction and impact mitigation.
-If enough documentation is identified in each of these categories a subsection will be devoted to each of them.
+If enough documentation is identified in each of these categories a subsection will be devoted to each of them.]